9623D-Double-Vision/DoubleVisionNB/README.md

 The Middle Barrier is 91.88" in length and 2.38" in diameter.
 The barrier is raised 0.50" off the ground and 2.88" at its highest point.
 ![unnamed](https://content.vexrobotics.com/docs/23-24/vrc-overunder/online-manual/image/9.png)

 During the match, if 2 robots from the same alliance are on the same side of the Middle Barrier it is considered Double-Zoning.
-If Double-Zoning occurs, the opposing alliance is allowed to de-score from the opposite's Alliance Goal.
+If Double-Zoning occurs, the opposing alliance can de-score from the opposite alliance's Goal.

 ### Triballs
 The field is set up with 12 neutral Triballs that are placed in the same position at the beginning of each match.
-During the match, each alliance has 22 neutral Triballs that can be matchload into the Match Load Zones or gently matchloaded onto their robot that is contacting the Match Load Zone.
+During the match, each alliance has 22 neutral Triballs that can be matchloaded into the Match Load Zones or gently matchloaded onto their robot that is contacting the Match Load Zone.
 The Triballs can be found in the green neutral color, or  red or blue designating each alliance.

 The Triballs are a slightly rounded triangular pyramidal shape, also known as a Reuleaux Triangle.
 Each Triball is 6.18" tall and weighs approximately 110 grams.
 ![unnamed](https://content.vexrobotics.com/docs/23-24/vrc-overunder/online-manual/image/6.png)

-During the match, robots can move Triballs into their alliance's Goal or offensive zone to score points.
+Robots can move Triballs into their alliance's Goal or offensive zone to score points during the match.
 Each robot can only possess one Triball at a time.

 ### Criteria for optimally scoring Triballs
 -